Home

 Zef Hemel

-(Available as a second mentor in 2022/2023 graduation period)
+(Available as a second mentor)

 Zef_HemelZef Hemel (1957) is a regional planner.
 Since September 2022 he is holding the Abe Bonnema Chair at Delft Technical University and Groningen State University.
 In his work and research he focuses on the revitalization of city and countryside, especially Friesland and Groningen.
 His planning approach is holistic, strategic and inclusive, combining economy, ecology, democracy, art, and imagination.
 He is searching for a new kind of open planning – a planning which can easily adjust to permanently changing circumstances and benefits from unexpected opportunities.
 In all his planning projects, Hemel works with designers, invites them to engage with citizens, using city and countryside as a potential space of collective intelligence.
 Such a radically different – open source – planning is needed, because the world is urbanizing fast and seems to be rushing into one crisis after another.
 Because of the growing complexity, the type of planning required is local, at the level of individual cities and their spheres of influence.
 Hemel studied human geography at the State University of Groningen and wrote his PhD in history of art at the University of Amsterdam, for which he was awarded the Prof. Ter Veen Award 1994.